w3c/wot/testing/criteria.md

 This document is meant to clarify the interpretation of W3C requirements to reach REC status.

 ## W3C Exit Criteria
-The page at http://w3c.github.io/test-results/html52/exit-criteria.html has a good summary of the CR exit criteria:
+The page at http://w3c.github.io/test-results/html52/exit-criteria.html has a good summary of the CR exit criteria.
+See also https://www.w3.org/2018/Process-20180201/.
+In summary:

 The Working Group must show: